 Upper-level Biology (6 hrs)

-**Biochemistry 410 will fulfill one of the Upper Level Biology requirements at all Public Texas Medical Schools EXCEPT Dell Medical School~ Austin and University of Texas Medical Branch~ Galveston.
+*Biochemistry 410 will fulfill one of the Upper Level Biology requirements at all Public Texas Medical Schools EXCEPT UT-Southwestern.

-Some out of state institutions and private Texas medical schools require additional courses.
+Some out of state institutions and private Texas medical schools require additional or very specific upper-level science courses.
 Please refer to their specific website for detailed information and contact them by email with any questions specific to their course requirements.

 Students can gain experience by shadowing a physician, volunteering in a clinic or practice, or working in the field.
 If looking for shadowing experience we encourage students to join the Pre-Medical Society or look back home and try to complete it while on winter, summer or spring break.